'Bantham 2014' is the first piece for the project 'Land'.

 'Bantham village seems to be a tiny hamlet situated on the mouth of the River Avon; home to countryside dwellers whom which take pride and admiration to their little safe haven.
 The fact that the village was up for sale, making it into a real life version of a play town those children would spend their time toying with.
 It gives me an uneasy feeling, because if I lived there I would be anxious and like the villagers were, hoping and praying that a nice and understanding (not to mention disgustingly rich) somebody would be buying their peace and tranquillity.
 The fact the National Trust bid and did not win is another matter in itself.
 However from reading the articles a trendy David Cameron pal, Nicholas Johnston, bought it for £11.5 million. this almost doesn't surprise me and it does seem to have a happy ending. it's like a village buying episode of Eastenders.'
 Gemma Carson.

-Nicholas Johnston has said he would keep the estate as it is.
-However he is able, as the last owners did, to change aspects which could upset either the balance the village and/or the public relationship with the land.
+he is able, as the last owners did, to change aspects which could upset either

-Therefore the land is not truly open to the village community or the public.
-Would this be different if the National Trust had won the bid on the estate?'
-Amie Townshend
+public.
+Would this be different if the National Trust had won the bid on the

 'In my opinion, the very fact that this amount of land can be considered one man's property is preposterous.
 This land has nurtured and provided for its inhabitants since the dawn of time, every man, woman, child and beast has equal right to it, to my mind the whole concept is a great evil, an out-of-control capitalist ideal born of human arrogance.
 Is it really fair that children can be born today with their basic freedoms automatically stripped away, unable to run through the woods, swim in the streams, even breathe the air they are entitled to.
 There's a quote I really love; "We do not not inherit the earth from our ancestors; we borrow it from out children".
 I don't know about anyone else, but I certainly don't remember selling off my share of Bantham to Mr Nicholas Johnston.'
 Anonymous collaborator 1